MatthiasWM/newtfmt/README.md

 verify that the packages still load and work correctly.

 Not sure if this is needed for relocation Data as well as it is rarely used (but if it *is* used, it seems to implement copy protection schemes).
+We could add an ARM32 disassembler if we want to dive deeper int that.

 ### Next I want to generate a Newton Object Tree from the binary data:

+- implement a rough Newton Object System (nos)
 - generate Newton Object tree from package
 - create package from Newton Object tree
 - compare binary data from original package and Object Tree generated package